Jacob Two-Two (TV series): Antagonists

 Leo works as the janitor at the school.
-When Greedyguts needs dirty work done, or a mess swept under the carpet, Leo is the man for the job.
+When Greedyguts needs dirty work done or a mess swept under the carpet, Leo is the man for the job.
 A weaselly man, a miser and mooch, Leo will swipe whatever isn't nailed down.
-Morty is mysteriously fond of Leo, much to the children's disgust, and whenever Leo drops by he'll fill his pockets with Florence's sandwiches.
+Morty is mysteriously fond of Leo, much to both Florence and the children's disgust, and whenever Leo drops by, he'll fill his pockets with Florence's sandwiches.
 He is voiced by Howard Jerome.